aws-samples/aws-hpc-tutorials/content/04-fsx-for-lustre/05-check-fs.md

 tags = ["tutorial", "HSM", "FSx"]
 +++

 After the cluster is created access the cluster by following steps in [a.
 Create HPC Cluster](01-create-cluster.html) and [b.
 Create FSx Lustre](02-create-cluster-fsx.html).
-Connect by selecting the cluster using AWS ParallelClustre UI, wait for a few seconds, and then use the **Shell** button on the top of the page.
+Connect by selecting the cluster using AWS ParallelCluster UI, wait for a few seconds, and then use the **Shell** button on the top of the page.
 Once you've connected run
 ```bash
 sudo su - ec2-user
 ```